-Data for the forest type layer was supplied as a 100 m resolution raster and was resampled to 0.002197 degree resolution (equivalent to 250 m).
+CLUM data is published as 0.0004394 degree (equivalent to 50 by 50 metres) rasters which were resampled by mode to 0.002197 degree resolution (equivalent to 250 m).
+This corresponded to a simple majority rasterisation.
+Data for the forest type layer was supplied as a 100 m resolution raster and was resampled to 0.002197 degree resolution.
 All other thematic inputs were rasterised to 0.002197 degree rasters in a two-step process replicating maximum combined area rasterisation.
 Polygons were rasterised to 0.0004394 degree (equivalent to 50 by 50 metres) rasters using cell point centre, then resampled by mode to 0.002197 degree resolution.
-This corresponded to a simple majority rasterization.
 For some thematic layers constructed from multiple datasets, datasets were combined as 0.0004394 degree rasters rather than vector files.

 The extent of agricultural land use was based on the area of Australia excluding the non-agricultural land use.
 Agricultural land uses were allocated using the SPatial REallocation of Aggregated Data - version 2 (SPREAD II) algorithm (Knapp 2016).
-The spatial distribution of agricultural land uses on non-forested agricultural land were modelled using agricultural area estimates based on the 2010-11 and 2015-16 agricultural census data collected by the Australian Bureau of Statistics at the Australian Statistical Geography Standard (ASGS) Statistical Area Level 2 (SA2).
+The spatial distribution of agricultural land uses on non-forested agricultural land were modelled using agricultural area estimates based on the 2010-11, 2015-16 and 2020-21 agricultural census data collected by the Australian Bureau of Statistics at the Australian Statistical Geography Standard (ASGS) Statistical Area Level 2 (SA2).
 Agricultural land uses were allocated using temporal normalised difference vegetation index (NDVI) profiles derived from Terra MODIS satellite imagery and ground referenced data.
 The NDVI profiles covered the growing period for each time period, from 1 April of the first year to 31 March of the second year.
-Nearly 32,000 ground reference points were collated from various ACLUMP partner state government agencies, Coleambally Irrigation Co-operative Limited and the United States Geological Survey.
-These data were collected for the period 2000-2017.
+Nearly 112,000 ground reference points were collated from various ACLUMP partner state government agencies, Coleambally Irrigation Co-operative Limited and the United States Geological Survey.
+These data were collected for the period 2000-2022.
 SPREAD II was further constrained using spatial constraints for cultivation and horticulture.
 For construction of the cultivation constraint, a vegetation condition layer was generated using multiple state and national level datasets including the National Vegetation Information System, NSW native vegetation extent, WA current extent of native vegetation, Queensland remnant vegetation cover and CLUM.
 Non-native or modified vegetation areas were identified from these datasets with this layer informing the cultivation constraint.
 The horticulture spatial constraint was developed from ACLUMP catchment scale land use mapping.

 In the first stage of running SPREAD II, native pasture and cultivation areas were separated using the cultivation spatial constraint.
 In the second stage, the horticulture spatial constraint was used to allocate horticulture and agronomic mapping units within the cultivation pixels obtained from the first run.
-Irrigation status of both agronomic and horticultural mapping units were implemented outside SPREAD II, assisted by an irrigation constraint developed from the catchment scale land use layer and a newly constructed irrigation potential index data created from Water Observations from Space (Geoscience Australia, 2018) and MODIS Land Surface Water Index (Fensholt and Sandholt 2003) datasets.
+Irrigation status of both agronomic and horticultural mapping units was implemented outside SPREAD II, assisted by an irrigation constraint and a newly constructed irrigation potential index.
+The irrigation constraint was developed from the catchment scale land use layer and irrigation district boundaries.
+The irrigation potential index was created from Actual Evapotranspiration (AET) (Guerschman et al. 2022), Australian Bureau of Meteorology rainfall data (2008) and MODIS Land Surface Water Index (Fensholt and Sandholt 2003) datasets.